mathLab/ITHACA-SEM/CONTRIBUTING.md

 - Have you run your branch through buildbot and do all the tests pass?
 - Is there documentation in the user guide and/or developer guide?
 - Are there any massive files you might have added in the commit history?
 We try to keep test files as small as possible.
+If so you'll need to rebase or filter-branch to remove those from the commit history.
-- Is the code formatted correctly? **Pro tip:** see below to download and install `clang-format` to make life very easy!
+- Is the code formatted correctly?
+  - **Note:** unfortunately, Nektar++ has pretty inconsistent code formatting at the moment.
+To help in reviewing your submission, new files should be formatted according to the guidelines (or use `clang-format` as described below) -- otherwise, try to keep formatting consistent with the file you're working on.

 ## Testing and Buildbot
 Your new features or fixes should include tests that cover the code you've added.
-There are numerous examples within the various `Tests` directory lying within the source trees, and there is an example of writing `.tst` files for our `Tester` executable in the `tests/Examples/regex_example.tst` directory.
-Once you've written your tests, add them to the `CMakeLists.txt` file in whatever directory you are working in.
+There are numerous examples within the various `Tests` directory lying within the source trees, and there is an example of writing `.tst` files for our `Tester` executable in the `tests/Examples` directory.
+Once you've written your tests, add them to the `CMakeLists.txt` file for the relevant solver, or to the appropriate demos directory for library features in whatever directory you are working in.

 You should also test your branch on the
 [Nektar++ buildbot](http://buildbot.nektar.info/), which will compile and test